 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Canada and a small portion of its expenses are incurred in United States dollars ("US dollars").
+The Company operates in Canada and a small portion of its expenses are incurred in US dollars.
 The Company is not exposed to significant foreign currency risk on fluctuations related to cash and accounts payable liabilities that are denominated in US dollars.
 The Company does not use derivatives or other techniques to manage foreign currency risk.